British expedition to Abyssinia: Battle honour

 The success of the expedition led to the institution of a battle honour, Abyssinia, which was awarded to units of the British Indian Army that had participated in the campaign.
 The units that participated from the campaign belonged, with the exception of the Madras Sappers, to the Bengal and Bombay Presidency armies.

+Casualties

+Casualty figures for the campaign indicate a significant disparity between the losses of British and Indian forces and those of the Ethiopian forces.
+In total, British and Indian troops suffered 33 British and 512 Indian soldiers killed, with approximately 700 wounded over the course of the campaign.
+These relatively low losses have often been attributed to superior logistics, discipline, and the technological advantages of the expeditionary force.
+In contrast, Ethiopian casualties for the campaign as a whole are not definitively known, as comprehensive records were not maintained or have not survived.

+More specific figures are available for individual engagements, particularly the Battle of Arogee.
+In this encounter, Ethiopian forces are reported to have suffered approximately 700 killed and 1,200 wounded.
+British losses in the same battle were minimal by comparison, with only 2 soldiers killed and a small number wounded.
+The engagement demonstrated the effectiveness of British firepower against larger Ethiopian formations and set the stage for the subsequent advance on Magdala.

 Scientific exploration

 The expedition was accompanied by a team of selected scientists who each undertook research or collections while accompanying the expedition.
 This team included William Thomas Blanford, a geologist and naturalist, William Jesse, a zoologist, and Dr Henry Cook, a physician and meteorologist.
-This resulted in the publication of the book Observations on the geology and zoology of Abyssinia, made during the progress of the British expedition to that country in 1867-68.
+This resulted in the publication of the book Observations on the geology and zoology of Abyssinia, made during the progress of the British expedition to that country in 1867–68.